Synoptic Gospels: Common features

-The triple tradition
+Triple tradition

 The triple tradition, the material included by all three synoptic gospels, includes many stories and teachings:

 The triple tradition's pericopae (passages) tend to be arranged in much the same order in all three gospels.
 This stands in contrast to the material found in only two of the gospels, which is much more variable in order.

 The classification of text as belonging to the triple tradition (or for that matter, double tradition) is not always definitive, depending rather on the degree of similarity demanded.
 Matthew and Mark report the cursing of the fig tree, a single incident, despite some substantial differences of wording and content.
-In Luke, the only parable of the barren fig tree, is in a different point of the narrative.
+In Luke, the only parable of the barren fig tree is in a different point of the narrative.
 Some would say that Luke has extensively adapted an element of the triple tradition, while others would regard it as a distinct pericope.

 Example

 An illustrative example of the three texts in parallel is the healing of the leper:

 More than half the wording in this passage is identical.
 Each gospel includes words absent in the other two and omits something included by the other two.